mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

 analysis.
 Please note that this outcome data is not harmonized with the effect allele of the exposure data.

+We will come to data harmonization shortly but before make sure that for the causal analysis,

+# 3.4.1  Choose your SNP and get exposure and outocme data within 1Mb distance.

-We will come to data harmonization shortly but before make sure that for the causal analysis,you either give data in the format mentioned in 3 and run the analysis as explained there or, you can use some of our functions to arrive there.
-Firstly, to make sure that you have data from the same locus and of SNPs within 1 Mb of each other, you can either choose a lead SNP and run the function Choose SNPs.py.
+To make sure that you have data from the same locus and of SNPs within 1 Mb of each other, you can choose a lead SNP and run the function Choose SNPs.py.
 This function takes as input exposure data which you used to extract the GWAS summary data from the MR-Base package and GWAS summary data as first two arguments and chromosome and position as the next two arguments.
 Once you run this, you will get SNPs on the chromosome (integer given as argument for chromosome number) 1Mb around the position of the lead SNP you gave as argument for position, saved in exposure and outcome data .csv files.
 These files will be saved in the same directory as the original files with the suffix of the chromosome and position appended to them.